Accurate. Durable. Reliable. Meet the ElitePro Tire Pressure Gauge - 100 PSI.

 Robust engineering: Comes fully equipped with a built-in air bleeder valve to reduce pressure in overinflated tires, and the useful 360° swivel tire chuck ensures hassle-free access to the tire valve stem.

 - Larger, 2" glow dial features easy-to-read 100 PSI single increment scale that glows in the dark, providing accurate readings that "lock" onto the dial until the pressure reset valve on the brass neck is pressed to reset reading to zero.

 Reap the benefits: Drive with confidence & stay safe on the road.
 Enjoy longer-lasting tires, improved gas mileage, and a smoother driving experience.

-With over 30 years of experience serving the automotive & powersports industry with high-performance precision air tools - we simply stand behind our products.
-That's why we proudly back this gauge with a 100% Lifetime Warranty when you order from us today!
+With over 35 years of experience serving the automotive & powersports industry with high-performance precision air tools - we simply stand behind our products.
+That's why we proudly back this gauge with our industry-best 100% Lifetime Warranty when you order from us today!

 Order today while supplies last.
 Limited stock.

-100% FAST & FREE Standard Shipping on All Orders in the USA!
+100% Free Shipping for All Orders in the USA!

 1. Can I tell if my tire is incorrectly inflated by looking at it?